This document shows how to use MFront

 finite strain formulation based on the principle of virtual work in the

-reference configuration expressed in term of the Green-Lagrange strain
+reference configuration expressed in terms of the Green-Lagrange strain

 and the second Piola-Kirchhoff stress.
 Such a formulation is also called